LinusRac/AS_EX2/README.md

 | 100 | SVD | 0.147 | 0.986 | 0.256 |
 | 100 | 64-NN | 0.147 | 0.986 | 0.256 |

-**Observation:**
-At 25% sparsity, both SVD and K-NN perform similarly in terms of precision, recall, and F1.
+We observe that, at 25% sparsity, both SVD and K-NN perform similarly in terms of precision, recall, and F1.
 However, **SVD slightly outperforms K-NN in MAE**, indicating slightly better prediction accuracy.

 ---